ULCH30030 Advanced Mandarin Chinese (HSK 6)

 - Pre-requisite: Good level of spoken and written Chinese (CEF B2+/C1; A-level + 1 year).

 - Co-requisite: Open to students not following Honours courses in Chinese.
 This course is not open to native or near native Mandarin speakers.
+Cantonese speakers may be considered suitable for this module, depending on circumstances.

 - Taught during: Both semesters